-I strongly support an earned path to citizenship for those who are already here, otherwise following the law, working or going to school, and making positive contributions to their communities.
-We must ensure American employers and entrepreneurs can attract and hire the workforce demanded by a highly competitive 21st century economy.
+Comprehensive immigration reform should eliminate application backlogs, reunite families, and meet the demands of our economy.
+I strongly support an earned path to citizenship for those who are already here, otherwise following the law, working or going to school, or making positive contributions to their communities.
+We must ensure that American employers and entrepreneurs can attract and hire the workforce demanded by a highly competitive 21st Century economy.
 Our local employers, whether in technology, research, manufacturing, or agriculture, need an immigration system that works for them and helps create jobs.